 “Discover your past, open your future.”

-The Master’s studies in the field of archaeology enhance the knowledge and skills necessary to work as an archaeologist.
-The study is designed so that the students can enhance their theoretical and methodological knowledge and refine their analytical skills.
-In addition to providing a theoretical and methodological base, the study will help students to acquire a deeper insight into current European archaeology and key research topics and approaches (including an overview of prehistoric, early historic, and medieval development in Europe).
-Preparing to present results in oral and written forms, including publication outputs, is emphasized.
-The high level of study is secured by a wide spectrum of specialized archaeological courses and courses with an interdisciplinary overlap.
-Further professional training is provided by an extensive offer of specialized technical courses.
+The studies in the field of archaeology enable the acquisition of the knowledge and skills necessary to work as an archaeologist.
+The study is designed so that the students can master the basic methodology and theory of the discipline and gain insight into prehistoric, early historic, and medieval developments, including material culture, with an emphasis on Central Europe.
+The high level of study is secured by a broad spectrum of specialised archaeological courses and courses with wide interdisciplinary overlap.
+The professional training is provided by an extensive array of technical and practical courses.

-One of the objectives is to enable graduates make a qualified choice of their further specialisation, either through selected employment or through one of the Master’s programmes.
+One of the objectives is to enable the graduates to make a qualified choice of their further specialisation, either through selected employment or through one of the Master’s programmes.

 After successfully completing his/her studies the graduate is able to:

-The standard duration of studies is four semesters.
-For admittance to the final state examination, students must obtain for type A/required, type B/selective, and type C/elective courses a total of 120 credits in the single-subject study and 70/50 credits in the dual concentration study (degree/non-degree studies).
-Type A/required courses create the basis of specialized tuition within the discipline and their proportion is 46 credits for degree study (including credits for courses focused on writing a Master’s thesis), and 26 credits for non-degree study (including credits for courses focused on writing a specialized Master’s thesis).
-Type B/selective courses are 26/12 credits (single-subject/double-subject degree study/double-subject non-degree study) that students choose according to their interests and intended professional specialization.
-The remaining credits are awarded to students for completion of any current optional courses offered within this or/and other disciplines.
+The standard duration of study is six semesters.
+For admittance to the final state examination, students must obtain a total of 180 ECTS credits in the single-subject study and 95/85 credits in the double-subject study (degree/non-degree studies) for required, selective, and elective courses.
+Required courses form the basis of specialised tuition within the discipline and make up 65 credits for degree study (including credits for courses focused on writing a Bachelor's thesis), and 55 credits for non-degree study (including credits for courses focused on writing a specialised paper).
+Semi-optional courses are 36/22/21 credits (single-subject/double-subject degree study/double-subject non-degree study) that students choose according to their interests and intended professional specialisation.
+The remaining credits are awarded to students for completing any current optional courses offered within this or/and other disciplines.

-The students must pass the state examination and successfully defend the Master’s thesis.
+The students must pass the state examination and successfully defend the Bachelor's thesis.
 The final state examination is oral.
-The commission poses five questions on the following topics: 1) theory and methodology of archaeology, organization of archaeology in the Czech and Slovak Republics; 2) prehistoric archaeology of Europe, early prehistory; 3) prehistoric archaeology of Europe, later prehistory; 4) early historic archaeology of Europe; and 5) early and high medieval archaeology of Central Europe; 5.
+The commission poses five questions on the following topics: 1.
+Prehistoric archaeology of Central Europe, early prehistory; 2.
+Prehistoric archaeology of Central Europe, later prehistory; 3.
+Early historic archaeology of Central Europe; 4.
+Early and high medieval archaeology of Central Europe; 5.
 Expert knowledge of material culture from prehistory to the Middle Ages.
-The questions are based on topics and literature covered within the Master’s studies.
-The students are supposed to be knowledgeable about European archaeology and relevant literature.
+The questions are based on topics and literature of the Bachelor's studies.
+The students are expected to be highly knowledgeable about Central European archaeology and relevant bibliography.

-Graduates from the Master’s study programme in the field of archaeology can (after having met the admission requirements) continue with doctoral studies in any chosen programme.
-At the Faculty of Arts at Masaryk University, it is possible to continue directly in doctoral studies in the field of archaeology.
+A graduate from Bachelor's studies in the field of archaeology can (after satisfying the admission requirements) continue the Master's studies in any programme of his/her choice.
+At the Faculty of Arts of Masaryk University it is possible to continue directly in Master's studies in the field of archaeology.